GytisT/cbfg/README.md

 To bundle all files in `myProject` except those in `node_modules` and `config.json`:

 ```
-node cbfg.js ./myProject node_modules/ config.json
+cbfg ./myProject node_modules/ config.json
 ```

 ## Features

-- **Character Cap & Multiple Bundles**: This script intelligently creates new bundles if necessary to respect Grok's input limits, ensuring no single bundle exceeds 100,000 characters.
-This is crucial for maintaining system performance and usability when interacting with Grok AI.
-- **Ignore Specific Items**: You can specify directories or files to skip during bundling.
+- **Respects Grok's Limits**: Creates multiple bundles if needed, capping at 100,000 characters per bundle.
+- **Selective Bundling**: Skip specific directories or files.
-- **File Size Limit**: Skips files larger than 100 KB to avoid processing overly large files.
+- **File Size Cap**: Ignores files over 100 KB.
+- **Markdown Formatting**: Enhances readability by wrapping file contents in markdown code blocks.

 ## Output

-- Bundled files are generated in the directory where the script is run, named `bundled_codebase_1.txt`, `bundled_codebase_2.txt`, etc.
+- Bundled files are named `bundled_codebase_1.txt`, etc., in the current directory, with each file's content in markdown blocks.
-- Each file contains the content of multiple original files, respecting size and character limits.

 ## Using the Output

-After the bundle files are generated:
-1. **Inform Grok** that you will be posting an entire codebase and that Grok should only respond in full when you say you are finished with the code share.
+After generating:
+1. **Inform Grok** you'll share a codebase and expect a response only after you've finished.
-2. **Manually copy and paste** each bundle's content into the prompt of Grok AI for analysis and interaction.
+2. **Paste each bundle** into Grok AI's input for analysis.

-**Remember:** It's your responsibility to stay within sensible boundaries and not to abuse Grok's prompt system by posting excessively large amounts of code at once or in too many parts.
+**Remember:** Use responsibly to avoid overloading Grok's system.

 ## Notes

-- Ensure you have Node.js 14.x or higher installed to run this script.
+- Requires Node.js 14.x or higher.
-- Be cautious with large directories as processing might take some time.
+- Processing large directories might take time.
-- This script does not split files across bundles; each file is included in its entirety in one bundle.
+- Files are not split across bundles.

-## Important Note

-- This content is partially AI-generated.
+- **Development Insight:** This project leverages AI assistance in its development for enhanced efficiency and innovation.

 ## License